 Edythe (middle) and her family at graduation, along with Kaleeah Euler (far left), the Executive Director of Family Promise Northland.

 Monday - Friday | 9:00am-12:00pm

-Last day to register is January 4!
+Last day to pre-register is February 15!

 WEN’s signature program is uniquely structured to meet the varying needs and skill levels of women in all stages of employment: those who are unemployed, underemployed, laid off, new to the job market or seeking to re-enter the workplace.